Tea Dictionary

 Chai

-It originated in India and is a spicy, rich tea with leaves blended with cinnamon, ginger, cloves and cardamom.
+It originated in India and is a spicy, rich tea with leaves blended with cinnamon, ginger, cloves and green cardamom that has been grown there for many thousands of years.

 Derjeeling tea